lucasvolkmer/d2l-en-branch/chapter_multilayer-perceptrons/environment.md

-# Environment and Distribution ShiftMudança de Ambiente e Distribuição
+# Mudança de Ambiente e Distribuição

 In the previous sections, we worked through a number of hands-on applications of machine learning,